2006 Subaru Outback Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2006 Subaru Outback
+A guide to repairs, service, and maintenance costs for your 2006 Subaru Outback

 A vibration or shutter may be noted on acceleration.
 If the transmission torque converter is suspected a revised part is available to correct this concern.